Doc Rivers fired as Sixers head coach after three seasons

 However, the Sixers again disappointed in the postseason, losing two straight games after seizing a 3-2 series lead in Boston.
 With Rivers at the helm, the team lost three consecutive Round 2 series — to the Hawks, the Heat, and the Celtics.

 “I’m disappointed,” Rivers said Sunday.
 “I thought we had the right group.
 I really did. … I don’t think a person in this room picked the Sixers.
 Not one, but we did.
 And we chose to believe that we could win anyway.
 And we almost pulled it off.
 Game 6 will be something we think about.
 Game 7 will be something we think about.

 “But as far as our guys’ fight … everybody picked against us.
 They didn’t care.
 They thought they could still win this series.
 That’s something good about our team.
 I thought overall, we were fighters.”

 The Sixers will now search for the third head coach of Embiid’s career.
 Rivers’ accomplished staff of assistants included Sam Cassell, who’s been integral to 22-year-old guard Tyrese Maxey’s growth.

 Last week, Rivers gave a strong endorsement for Cassell being worthy of a head coaching job.

 “He’s terrific,” Rivers said of Cassell.
 “He’s got an incredible basketball mind, and I wish people could just see the mind.
 I mean, he’s a brilliant basketball mind.
 We have our offensive meetings and our defensive meetings, and Sam’s the only (assistant) that goes to both, because he’s that valuable. … He deserves it.”

-In addition to Cassell, ESPN's Adrian Wojnarowski that Mike Budenholzer, Mike D’Antoni, Nick Nurse, Frank Vogel and Monty Williams are expected to be candidates in the Sixers’ search.
+In addition to Cassell, Wojnarowski reported that Mike Budenholzer, Mike D’Antoni, Nick Nurse, Frank Vogel and Monty Williams are expected to be candidates in the Sixers’ search.